Lhasa de Sela: Career

 Audiogram finished La Llorona in early 1997 with Desrosiers producing, arranging and accompanying.
 The Spanish-language album mixed 1930s and 1940s-era Latin American songs with original songs; it was strongly influenced by Mexican music but also by klezmer, torch songs, gypsy jazz and Middle Eastern music.
 Even though she did not consider herself fluent in Spanish, Lhasa said that she enjoyed singing in the language because it came from "a deeper place".
 Wolff said that he expected the album to be marketed to people other than Spanish speakers because it was so different from contemporary Hispanic music.

 La Llorona was released first in Quebec on February 4, 1997, then in the US two months later.
 A music video was shot for one song, "El Desierto", released in May.
 The album brought Lhasa much success, including the Quebec Félix Award in Canada for "Artiste québécois – musique du monde" ("Best world music artist from Quebec") in 1997 and a Canadian Juno Award for Best Global Artist in 1998.
 The album was certified Platinum in Canada.
-By 2003, it had sold 120,000 units in Canada, 330,000 in France, and 30,000 in the U.S.
+By 2003, it had sold 120,000 units in Canada, 330,000 in France, and 30,000 in the US.